DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09i-compose-network-overview.markdown

 downloads: []
 ---

-Hai semuanya di materi kali ini kita akan membahas tentang Networking menggunakan Docker Compose, Diantaranya
+Hai semuanya di materi kali ini kita akan membahas tentang Networking menggunakan Docker Compose

-1. Simple networking
-2. Using links
-3. Specify custom networks
-4. Use a pre-existing network

-Ok langsung ja kita ke pembahasan yang pertama yaitu

-## Simple networking

 By default Compose sets up a single [network](https://docs.docker.com/engine/reference/commandline/network_create/) for your app.
 Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by them at a hostname identical to the container name.